qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 .. note::

-   In the Measure Tool, to ensure the reported distances and areas follow the project's CRS, choose :guilabel:`Map units` from the :guilabel:`Preferred distance units` and :guilabel:`Preferred area units` drop-down menu in the tool's settings.
+   To ensure the reported distance and area units follow the project's CRS, choose :guilabel:`Units for distance measurements` and :guilabel:`Units for area measurements` from the drop-down menu in the :menuselection:`Project --> Properties… --> General --> Measurements`.
    This setting makes the measurement results dynamically adapt to the project's CRS.
-   If a fixed unit is selected instead, results will always be reported in that unit, regardless of CRS changes.

 .. _measure_copy_settings: